 There's limited luggage storage on the I and P trains.

-The trains operate on a loop, so you can take either the I or P train and arrive within the same amount of time to Helsinki city centre.
+The trains operate on a loop, so you can take either the I or P train and arrive within the same amount of time to Helsinki city center.

-How to get from Helsinki airport to the city centre by bus
+How to get from Helsinki Airport to the city center by bus

-How much is the bus from Helsinki airport to the city centre?
+How much is the bus from Helsinki Airport to the city center?

 The public 615 bus costs €4.60 one-way and you can purchase your tickets from the driver in the local currency.